jonasmoons/ME414/README.md

 The primary texts are:

-* James et al. (2013) _An Introduction to Statistical Learning: With applications in R_.
-Springer.
+* James et al. (2013) _An Introduction to Statistical Learning: With applications in R_, Springer.
 Note: The book is available from the authors' page [here](http://www-bcf.usc.edu/~gareth/ISL/).
+* Garrett Grolemund and Hadley Wickham (2016) _R for Data Science_, O'Reilly Media.
+Note: Online version is available from the authors' page [here](http://r4ds.had.co.nz/index.html).
 * Zumel, N. and Mount, J. (2014). _Practical Data Science with R_.
 Manning Publications.

 The following are supplemental texts which you may also find useful: